SAP Articles

 - Last Update :

-Concurrent Fiori tile launches at shift start
+Fiori tile launches spiking at shift change

-Z-reports running with full fiscal year ranges
+Z-reports run with open-ended fiscal year ranges

 Most SAP performance problems are noticed too late, usually after the system is live and things start to slow down or break.
 The best way to avoid this is to plan and test for performance early, not at the end when changes are harder and more expensive.

-10 Key Takeaways on ERP Modernization Mistakes
+10 Key Takeaways on SAP Performance Testing

 Performance testing should begin right after architecture is finalized.
 It’s more effective to align it with your SAP implementation planning rather than leave it as a post-UAT activity.